bumptech/nitro/docs/nitro.md

     nitro_error_handler handler, void *baton);
 ~~~~~

-Set a handler for any errors that occur on the nitro thread
+Set a handler for any errors that occur on the Nitro thread
 during communication with TCP sockets.

-This handler will be invoked from the nitro thread, so it should
+This handler will be invoked from the Nitro thread, so it should
 do its work quickly and return.
-No TCP nitro traffic will
+No TCP Nitro traffic will
 take place while your custom handler is executed.

 *Arguments*